vishalthapa07/react-countries/readme.md

 # react-countries

-A ReactJS hook to get the country information.
+A tiny fully customizable react hook which gives you full list of countries with their flags, emojis, country calling codes, postal codes and many more...

 ## How to use it?